 1. What are UV Lightning Systems?

-Because of the current pandemic, this may be the first time you have heard of UV Lighting, but the technology is over 100 years old.
+UV Lights are in the news because of the pandemic, but the technology is over 100 years old.
 Shortwave radiation (UV-C) is emitted from these systems and is most effective at killing mold, bacteria, and viruses.
 When properly installed and maintained within an HVAC System, UV Lights increase the quality of air in buildings.

 2. Does UV Light kill viruses?

-In short, yes, the radiation found in broad-spectrum UV-C light kills viruses and bacteria, and is used widely in restaurants, grocery stores, and hospitals to disinfect surfaces and equipment.
+In short, yes.
+The radiation found in broad-spectrum UV-C light kills viruses and bacteria.
+The lights are in restaurants, grocery stores, and hospitals to disinfect surfaces and equipment.
 Note: Direct exposure to UV-C light is extremely dangerous and should be installed by professionals.

 3. Are UV Lights Effective Against COVID-19?

-As of now, it is unclear, but data shows it may be.
-According to the CDC (US Center for Disease Control and Prevention), “Vaporous hydrogen peroxide, UV-C, and moist heat are the most promising decontamination methods” for COVID-19.
-The effectiveness of UV-C is based on the intensity of the UV light and the amount of time the virus is exposed to the light.
-For this reason, it is important to install the correct lightning and distribution system to maximize the starlization effect of UV-C.
+As of now, it is unclear, but the data shows it does work.
+According to the CDC UV-C lighting is one of the most promising decontamination methods.
+The effectiveness of sterilization, depends on the intensity and time of exposure to the UV-C light.
+For this reason, it is important to install the correct lightning and distribution system to maximize the sterilization effect of UV-C.

 The most common applications are In-Duct Airstream Disinfection and Component Surface Sterilization.
 It is important to note that these two methods are very different and are dependent upon the desired outcome of the UV-C Light.

-- In-Duct Airstream Disinfection: This method is used to disinfect an airstream within a building, room, or ventilation system.
-In this scenario, the UV-C light and duct work are designed to expose the rapidly moving air to the most intense radiation for as long as possible.
-This is the most effective method for killing air-borne pathogens and fungi, because it destroys the micro-organisms as they enter the airstream.
+- In-Duct Airstream Disinfection: This method disinfects an air stream within a building, room, or ventilation system.
+The UV-C light and duct work are designed to expose the rapidly moving air to the most intense radiation for as long as possible.
+This is the most effective method for killing air-borne pathogens and fungi, because it destroys the micro-organisms as they enter the air stream.

 In addition to killing bacteria, and viruses other benefits of UV light its ability to remove:

 - Volatile Organic Compounds (VOCs).
-Examples are paint, carbon monoxide, and asbestos.
+Examples include paint, carbon monoxide, and asbestos.

 - Smells and other odors.